Advanced Fertility Treatments

 - Transfer of embryos

-When it’s time for this part of the procedure, the woman generally comes to the clinic with a full bladder so the lining of the uterus can be clearly visible.
-Using an ultrasound for guidance, the doctor will insert a catheter with the embryo(s) into the woman’s uterus.
+When it’s time for this part of the procedure, the doctor will insert a catheter with the embryo(s) into the woman’s uterus using an ultrasound device.

 In general, it is best to have only one embryo placed (called elective single-embryo transfer or eSET) to decrease the risk of having a multiple gestation (more than one baby at a time).
-This entire procedure takes about 5 minutes. *There are risks of having multiple gestations with every treatment, some riskier than others.
-Talk to your doctor about which treatment is right for you.
+This entire procedure takes a matter of minutes.
+There are risks of having multiple gestations with every treatment, some riskier than others**.

 In conjunction with IVF, some families choose to freeze and store unused embryos for future use.
 This is called embryo cryopreservation.
 It is a common procedure that helps a woman preserve her chances of having a child at a later time.
-It is used for purposes of eSET or frozen embryo transfer (FET).
 Benefits include:

 - The potential to grow your family at a later date with embryos created at a younger ovarian age